Find Grad Schools

 15 Yearly Graduations

 The 18th most popular school in the country for clinical nutrition majors who are seeking their master's degree is Keiser University - Ft Lauderdale.
-The average in-state tuition for full-time undergraduates is $22,936 per year, while in-state graduate students, on average, pay $33,390 per year.
+Roughly 20,300 attend the school each year.
+The average in-state tuition for full-time undergraduates is $22,048 per year, while in-state graduate students, on average, pay $30,032 per year.
 During the most recent year for which we have data, 15 people received their master's degree in clinical nutrition from Keiser University - Ft Lauderdale.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Of these students, 77% were women and 38% were members of underrepresented racial-ethnic groups.

 13 Yearly Graduations